Nandigama: Governance

 Nandigama a part of Nandigama (SC) (Assembly constituency) for Andhra Pradesh Legislative Assembly.
 It is a reserved constituency for Scheduled Castes.
-MONDITHOKA JAGAN MOHAN RAO is the present MLA of the constituency from YSR CONGRESS Party.
-It is also a part of Vijayawada (Lok Sabha constituency) which was won by Kesineni Srinivas of Telugu Desam Party.
+TANGIRALA SOWMYA is the present MLA of the constituency from TELUGU DESAM Party.
+It is also a part of Vijayawada (Lok Sabha constituency) which was won by Kesineni Sivanadh (Chinni) of Telugu Desam Party.

 Transport

 The Andhra Pradesh State Road Transport Corporation and TSRTC operates several bus buses services from Nandigama bus station to various destinations in Andhra Pradesh and Telangana.
 The town has a total road length of 139.60 km.